 If you’re looking for more information:

-- While primarily aimed at undergraduates, Tang still has much useful information on alcohol use including risks and consequences, academic performance, second hand effects, consumption habits, reasons, and norms.
+- Tang has useful information on alcohol use including risks and consequences, academic performance, consumption habits, and reasons.

 - Columbia’s Go Ask Alice also has extensive information on alcohol and other drugs.

-Tang Social Services offers confidential and non-judgmental counseling with alcohol and drug specialists.
+Tang Social Services offers confidential and non-judgmental counseling with alcohol and other drug specialists.
 They are available to talk with you about your own use or that of a friend, roommate or family member.
-Call 510.642.6074 to make an appointment.

 Tang has also compiled a list of local support groups.
 Meeting times and locations can change so call first to confirm.